Ecampus/tes-xapi/attendance-recipe.markdown

 	...
 ```

-Often the instructor will *also* be the authority.
+Often the instructor will *also* be the **authority**.

-Sometimes, you may find the instructor is not the person logged in and recording attendance.
+Sometimes, you may find the instructor is *not* the person logged in and recording attendance.
 (For example, you might have an instructor or group of instructors running the session and somebody else taking attendance.)

 To note this you will need to add a **context.observer** agent (person, group or system).
 This is the agent *observing* what is being attended and recording when it opened, who joined, who left, when it closed and so on.